fabiommendes/sidekick/docs/records.rst

 >>> artist.name
 'John Lennon'

-Anonymous records have a few tweaks over regular records to make it interoperate better with dictionaries.
-They can be created from dictionaries and support the getitem interface:
+Anonymous records have a few tweaks over regular records to make it more interoperable with dictionaries.
+Records can be created from dictionaries and support the getitem interface:

 >>> artist = record({'name': 'John Lennon', 'band': 'Beatles'})